 This ginger-spiced chili-spiked salad is just what you and baby need for lunch right now.
 It is a rich source of one of the most important nutrients required during pregnancy - iron - as well as the vitamin C needed to absorb it.
 Our tip for tired moms-to-be?
 Double up on the pumpkin for a head-start on tomorrow's lunch or dinner (think Pumpkin Risotto or Pumpkin and Sage Pasta, for example).

 This terrific appetizer recipe evokes all the fresh, zesty flavor of a true tartare (traditionally raw, finely chopped seafood or meat), which pregnant women may not consume for obvious health and safety reasons.
 The prawns are pan-seared and then flavored with herbs and sweet-and-sour pickles and spread on garlic-rubbed toast.

 04 of 10

 You'll want to cook this while pregnant and teach your partner how to make it while you're recovering from delivery.
 It's easy, adaptable, delicious and nutritious.
-This recipe uses all those root vegetables that take so well to the Dutch soil; potatoes, carrots, celeriac, and beets.
+This recipe uses carrots and parsnips, but other great root vegetables to try are potatoes, carrots, celeriac, and beets.

 Oven-roasting brings out the natural sugars in the vegetables, giving them a sweet, caramelized taste without any added sugar and with very little fat.
-What's more, you don't need to peel the veg and the oven does all the slaving for you!
+What's more, the oven does all the slaving for you!
 Serve it as a side, or simply top with your favorite crumbly cheese.Continue to 5 of 10 below.

 05 of 10